docs/svelte/01-introduction/01-overview.md

 ```

-Snippets can have parameters with default values and support destructuring (no rest parameters).
+Snippets can have parameters with default values and destructuring (no rest parameters).

 ## Scope